minshi123/gitlab/doc/user/project/clusters/add_gke_clusters.md

 - GitLab requires basic authentication enabled and a client certificate issued for the cluster to set up an [initial service account](add_remove_clusters.md#access-controls).
-In [GitLab versions 11.10 and later](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/58208), the cluster creation process explicitly requires that basic authentication and client certificate are enabled.
+In [GitLab versions 11.10 and later](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/58208), the cluster creation process explicitly requests GKE to create clusters with basic authentication enabled and a client certificate.

 ### Creating the cluster on GKE